ShehalShah/linesofcode2/README.md

 Analyzes data using AI to generate actionable insights, helping users make informed purchasing decisions.

+### Multilinguality

+Supports multiple languages to cater to a diverse user base, providing an inclusive experience for users worldwide.

 ### User-Friendly Interface

 Features a clean and intuitive interface to ensure a seamless user experience, simplifying the process of searching, comparing, and analyzing products.